martbetz/Custom-Lensfun-LCPs/README.md

 Due to the way I use Lensfun, many of my custom LCPs either contain geometric distortion data only or the remaining data has been copied from existing LCPs (I tend to lean on the built-in tools of [Raw Therapee](https://github.com/Beep6581/RawTherapee) to correct for other abberations).
 Submitting incomplete LCPs would be both very lazy and extremely sloppy.

-Submitting alternive versions of existing LCPs would obviously lead to confusion; needless to say, it would also be downright rude! — I don't consider my custom LCPs to be 'better' in any way; it's just that I consider them more aesthetically pleasing ('beauty,' as the saying goes 'is in the eye of the beholder').
+Submitting alternive versions of existing LCPs would obviously lead to confusion; needless to say, it would also be downright rude! — I don't consider my custom LCPs to be 'better' in any way; it's just that I consider them more aesthetically pleasing ('beauty,' as the saying goes 'is in the eye of the beholder' 😍).

 ### Great!
 So Where Are They?